rurigrass/rurigrass/README.md

 🔭 I’m currently learning ThreeJS and working on MemeMappr, It's a GeoGuessr type game in which the user has to guess the location of each Meme the game shows you.
 It will be big when I finish it, I promise!

 🌱 My Favourite Stack:
-Typescript, React, Next 14, Tanstack, Prisma, AuthJS, PostgreSQL, MySQL, NoSQL, TailwindCSS, Framer Motion, Three.js and so many more
+Typescript, React, Next 14, Tanstack Query, Prisma, AuthJS, PostgreSQL, MySQL, NoSQL, Redis, TailwindCSS, Framer Motion, Three.js and so many more

 <!--
 **rurigrass/rurigrass** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.